yutaf/blog-hugo/content/everydaymusic.md

 February 2016

 #### Overview
-This web app searches music you might prefer from youtube once a day.
+This web app searches a music video you might prefer from youtube once a day.
-Then it notifies you of music it found by email.
+Then it notifies you of the update by email.

 #### github